medispeak/docs/docs/faq.md

 ### How does Medispeak work?
 Medispeak uses advanced AI technology to convert spoken medical notes into structured data that can be automatically inserted into appropriate EMR fields.
 It combines speech recognition, medical terminology processing, and context understanding to provide accurate documentation.

+### Which EMR systems are compatible with Medispeak?
+Medispeak offers:
+- **Native Integration** with:
+  - Open Healthcare Network's CARE
+  - Bahmni Open Source EMR
+- **Custom Integration** with any web-based EMR through the Medispeak Admin interface

+### How do I set up integration with my EMR?
+- For CARE and Bahmni: Simply specify the EMR system in your configuration
+- For other web-based EMRs:
+  1. Access the Medispeak Admin interface
+  2. Configure your EMR connection details
+  3. Set up field mappings
+  4. Test and deploy the configuration

 ### Is Medispeak HIPAA compliant?
 Yes, Medispeak is designed with HIPAA compliance in mind.
 All data transmission is encrypted, and we follow strict privacy and security protocols to protect patient information.

 ## Installation & Setup

 ### How do I install Medispeak?
-Medispeak can be installed either as a Chrome extension or integrated into your web application.
+Medispeak can be installed either as a Chrome extension (developer mode) or integrated into your web application.
 See our [Installation Guide](/docs/installation) for detailed instructions.

-### Which EMR systems are compatible with Medispeak?
-Medispeak is designed to work with any EMR system through our universal integration framework.
-Common supported systems include:
-- Epic
-- Cerner
-- Allscripts
-- athenahealth
-- And many more

 ### What are the system requirements?
 - Chrome browser (latest version) for extension
 - Stable internet connection
 - Microphone access
-- Modern web browser for web integration
+- Web-based EMR system

+### Can I customize the field mappings?
+Yes, you can customize field mappings:
+- For supported EMRs (CARE, Bahmni): Automatic mapping is provided
+- For other EMRs: Use the Medispeak Admin interface to configure custom mappings

 ## Usage